natgo/wt-wiki-scraper/wikitext-transpiled/ground/AMX-13.md

 '''Pros:'''

-* Low profile.
+* Low profile
-* Thin armour will often not detonate APHE ammo.
+* Engine on the front will often absorb all damage on the front right side
-* Frontally resistant to some SPAA fire ([[Ostwind]] and [[M19]]).
+* Very sloped armour on the front with decent thickness
-* Has smoke launchers (high arc of fire).
+* Frontally resistant to some SPAA fire ([[Ostwind]] and [[M19]])
-* Can reach its top speed quite fast.
+* Has smoke launchers (high arc of fire)
-* Gun performance is comparable to the British [[Ordnance QF 17-pounder (76 mm)|QF 17-pounder]]'s.
+* Can reach its top speed quite fast
-* Good gun depression: high gun placement make hull-down positions very efficient.
+* Gun performance is comparable to the British [[Ordnance QF 17-pounder (76 mm)|QF 17-pounder]]'s
-* Fast turret rotation.
+* Fast turret rotation
-* Stock shell is quite good, although the upgraded shell is a strict improvement.
+* Stock shell is quite good, although the upgraded shell is a strict improvement
-* Short reload time thanks to the 12-round autoloader: 1 shot every 5 seconds, comparable to reload times at low ranks.
+* Short reload time thanks to the 12-round autoloader: 1 shot every 5 seconds, comparable to reload times at low ranks
-* Has scouting ability.
+* Has scouting ability

 '''Cons:'''

-* Thin top armour: vulnerable to strafing planes (can be penetrated by .50 cals with ground target belts at typical strafing ranges).
+* Thin top armour: vulnerable to strafing planes (can be penetrated by .50 cals with ground target belts at typical strafing ranges)
-* Thin sides will get shredded by SPAAs and HMGs.
+* Thin sides easily penetrated by SPAAs and HMGs
 * Only 3 crew members
-* Extremely bouncy suspension: bad at stop-and-shoot due to oscillating turret design.
+* Extremely bouncy suspension: bad at stop-and-shoot due to oscillating turret design
-* Bad reverse speed for a light tank.
+* Bad reverse speed for a light tank
-* Bug-like antennas are extremely tall and give away your position when hiding.
+* Bug-like antennas are extremely tall and give away your position when hiding
-* Gun penetration subpar in up-tiers: relies heavily on flanking manoeuvres.
+* Gun penetration subpar in up-tiers: relies heavily on flanking manoeuvres
-* Restocking the autoloader is very slow once it has been depleted and it limits severely your combat performance.
+* Restocking the autoloader is very slow once it has been depleted and it limits severely your combat performance
-* Lacks defensive armament against aircraft.
+* Lacks defensive armament against aircraft

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the vehicle in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->